-Also, over the past four years, Johnny’s signature artwork featuring double exposures of the Virgin Mary has been in several solo and group exhibitions.
-In December 2012, Johnny was curated into the group show Solo Para Hombres at The Latino Art Museum .
+Over the past four years, Johnny’s signature artwork featuring double exposures of the Virgin Mary have been in several exhibitions.
+In December 2012, Johnny was curated into the group show Solo Para Hombres here at the Latino Art Museum .
 His solo show Visions of Virgins was presented at The Annex @ Core New Art Space in Denver, Colorado in May 2012.
 Denver's Westword Magazine selected Johnny's exhibition as one of the five hidden gallery shows to see for the Memorial Day weekend.

 From July-November 2011, Johnny presented a solo exhibition at The Latino Museum of History, Art and Culture in Los Angeles entitled Virgins ofLos Angeles.
 The Latino Museum is a fan of Johnny's art, having previously displayed a four-month exhibition entitled Las Virgenes - Visions of Inspiration with noted artist Ofelia Esparza.
 Eight pieces from that exhibition were acquired for the museum's permanent collection.
 Additional exhibitions featuring the Virgin Mary include the group show Hybridity: American Unity, again at The Latino Museum and another solo exhibition LA Virgin at Lot 44 Gallery in downtown Los Angeles.

 Johnny's photography was published in two coffee table books in 2012.
 His portrait of fashion designer Nick Verreos can be found in Project Runway: The Show That Changed Fashion and multiple decor photo stories are seen in Nathan Turner's American Style.
 Turner, one of Bravo's Million Dollar Decorators, has displayed and sold Johnny's art at his design gallery on Melrose Avenue in West Hollywood since 2011.